wimselloop/stories/README.md

 Look in the draft/ folder (https://github.com/wimselloop/stories/tree/master/draft) to view the chapters currently in draft (Open Document Format).

 ## The Wimsel Loop Facebook Page

 The Wimsel Loop "lives" on Facebook, here: https://www.facebook.com/thewimselloop/

 ## The Wimsel Loop on GitHub

 I searched around for a while, looking at different platforms to write stories "in the open" (i.e. where readers, if they chose, could follow the process from draft to completed manuscript), and being a software developer, finally decided to just drop open source documents into a public repo, and see what happened.

+## What order should you read these in?

+The draft chapters / scenes are numbered in the order I decided to release them in, which is roughly the order they were written in, though not in all cases.
+This might not be the order they are finally arranged in, so feel free to read them in whatever order you feel like.

 ## The Rights of Reader and Writer